drakkan/sftpgo/docs/howto/eventmanager.md

 Let's see how you can receive an email notification after each upload and, optionally, the uploaded file as well.

 From the WebAdmin expand the `Event Manager` section, select `Event actions` and add a new action.
-Create an action named `upload notification`, with the settings you can see in the following screen.
+Create an action named `upload notification` with the settings you can see in the following screen.

 ![Upload notification action](./img/upload-notification.png)